Automatic Syncing with GitHub Apps and .dockstore.yml – Overview

 GitHub apps are a GitHub feature used to improve the interaction between external applications and GitHub.
 Users can grant a GitHub app access to repositories in organizations and/or their personal account.
 When events occur on the GitHub repositories, e.g., creating a new release, the GitHub app issues notifications.

 Without a GitHub App, Dockstore does not know when you have modified a GitHub repository.

-For example, take the case when you first add a workflow to Dockstore from GitHub.
-Dockstore indexes the repository – it reads the the relevant repository content, branches, and releases from GitHub.
-When you subsequently make changes to your GitHub repo, such as push new commits, create new branches and/or publish new releases, Dockstore is unaware of those changes.
+When you first add a workflow to Dockstore from GitHub, Dockstore indexes the repository – it reads the the relevant repository content, branches, and releases from GitHub.
+But, without the Dockstore GitHub app, when you subsequently make changes to your GitHub repo, such as pushing new commits, creating new branches and/or publishing new releases, Dockstore is unaware of those changes.
 You are responsible for going to Dockstore, finding the tool/workflow that corresponds to the GitHub repo, and manually refreshing the tool/workflow by either clicking the Refresh button or making an API call to the Dockstore API.

 Due to the manual nature of this process, it is easy for Dockstore to get out of sync with the linked GitHub repository if the Dockstore GitHub App is not being used.

 The Dockstore GitHub App also makes it easy to register multiple workflows in the same repository quickly, as well as set up their metadata (test parameter files, authors, readmes, etc).
 You can even publish a workflow or set a default branch from the .dockstore.yml which can be useful for both automated systems and users registering workflows in bulk.

 With the Dockstore GitHub App installed, the synchronization is done automatically.
 When